-The CASPER Trial: this is a large scale trial of telephone-delivered integrated care for older people with low-severity depression or those at risk of developing depression.
-The trial is led by York (Chief Investigator Gilbody), and recruited in Leeds, Durham and Newcastle.
-Commissioned by NIHR HTA (ISRCTN02202951).
-Results in 2016.
+The CASPER Trial: this large scale trial of telephone-delivered integrated care for older people at risk of developing depression.
+The results were published in JAMA and we showed that depression can be prevented.
+The trial was led by York (Chief Investigator Gilbody), and recruited in Leeds, Durham and Newcastle.
+Commissioned by NIHR HTA (ISRCTN02202951)

 The CASPER+ Trial: is a sister trial of telephone-delivered integrated care for older people with clinical depression.
 This was the first large-scale UK study of Collaborative Care for older people (Chief Investigator Gilbody).
 We showed that collaborative care is clinically and cost effective.
 Funded by NIHR HTA (ISRCTN45842879).

 The CASPER-ISP Trial: examines the optimum method of trial recruitment using bespoke participant information leaflets (Chief investigator Dr Peter Knapp).

 The REEACT 1 trial: the largest UK trial of computerised Cognitive Behaviour therapy (CBT) for adults with depression.
 We showed that the uptake of computer therapy is low, and that cCBT conferred no additional benefit when added to routine primary care.
 The trial was led by York (Chief Investigator Gilbody), and recruited in York, Hull, Manchester, Sheffield and Bristol.
 Commissioned by NIHR HTA (ISRCTN91947481)